dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 because no query contained an OPT RR, or because that data was not stored?

-The Storage Parameters therefore also contains a Storage Hints item which specifies which items the encoder of the file omits from the stored data.
+The Storage Parameters therefore also contains a Storage Hints item which specifies which items the encoder of the file omits from the stored data and will therefore never be present.
+(This approach is taken because a flag that indicated which items were included for collection would not guarantee that the item was present, only that it might be.)
 An implementation decoding that file can then use these to quickly determine whether the input data is rich enough for its needs.